ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

   pair_ss_cut_ij_hc       0.1_0.4_0.1   # n(n+1)/2 surface-surface cut offs

-The user must ensure all colloids have appropriate interaction types, i.e., the interaction type does not exceed 1 in theis case.
+The user must ensure all colloids have appropriate interaction types, i.e., the interaction type does not exceed 1 in this case.

 Lennard-Jones potential